aptly-dev/www.aptly.info/content/doc/api.md

 ---

 <div class="alert alert-warning alert-note"><strong>Note:</strong>
-This is first release of aptly with HTTP REST API support.
-Some features are still missing from API (when compared to CLI version) and it has not been heavily tested.
-API service and CLI tool could be used from the same aptly root (though not simultaneously, due to DB locking).</div>
+HTTP REST API is not complete yet (mirroring support not implemented).
+API service and CLI tool could be used from the same aptly root (to enable concurrent CLI and API usage, add <code>-no-lock</code> flag to <code>aptly api serve</code> command).</div>

 #### Why?